Key swine veterinary practitioners describe the “PRRS-ception” of this disease in the most important pork producing regions.

 Carmen Alonso García-Mochales

 University of Minnesota (United States).
-United States
+Spain

 Dr. Carmen Alonso was born in Madrid (central Spain).
 She graduated from the Complutense University of Veterinary Medicine in Madrid in 2003 with a postgraduate specialization in Swine Production Medicine from the Autonoma University of Barcelona in 2004.
 Following that, Dr Alonso worked as a swine practitioner in the Canary Islands, participating in a swine disease eradication project on 4 of the islands in this southeastern province of Spain (Tenerife Province).